astrotime/timenomad_app/collections/_posts/2019-01-04-phases-of-moon-in-human-life.md

 >
 > Ezekiel 4:6

 The progressed chart technique called “primary directions” looks at the astrological charts of the first days of life.
-Time Nomad app makes it easy to work with progressed charts [xxx].
+Time Nomad app makes it easy to [work with progressed charts]({{ "/features/#progressions" | relative_url }}).

 Back to the Moon…